preciofishbone/OmniaDocsG2/pages/invite-co-authors/index.rst

 4. Click OK when you're done, to save the settings.
 If you have chosen to send an e-mail message, it is now sent.

-Under Permissions for the page, you can now see that permission inheritance is broken for the page, which is needed for specific permission settings for this page.
-The main editor is added to the Editor field and the invited co-authors are added to the Author field, for example:
+In the Permissions for the page, you can now see that permission inheritance is broken for the page, which is needed for specific permission settings for this page.
+The invited co-authors are added to the Author field, for example:

 .. image:: permission-co-authors.png

 Of course, Page Collection administrator can use the permission settings for a page to do this here, but when it's allowed to invite co-authors, authors can do this as well, using the INVITE CO-AUTHOR option.

-**NOte!** To change permission for a page some other way, for example to remoive authors, you still ned to be Page Collection administrator.
+**NOte!** To change permission for a page some other way, for example to remove authors, you still ned to be Page Collection administrator.